 He’s not the only public figure in hot water right now for playing fast and loose with the truth.
 Bill O’Reilly is also being called out for his history of adding, ahem, some ‘color’ (my term, not his) to his news stories.
-He’s repeatedly talked (bragged?) about ‘covering four wars with his pen’ (his words), including the war in the Falklands, when he was actually over a thousand miles away from the ‘active war zone’ (his words, which he was said he was in) covering a demonstration in Buenos Aires.
+He’s repeatedly talked (bragged?) about ‘covering four wars with his pen’ (his words), including the war in the Falklands, when he was actually over a thousand miles away from the ‘active war zone’ (also his words, the phrase he used to describe his own location at the time) covering a demonstration in Buenos Aires.

-Instead of taking the snarky, self-righteous tone he’s adopted, using tactics of straw-manning and name-calling his critics, and trying to obscure his tall tales with lame excuses, he could just honestly admit (if this is what he’s actually done) that he used colorful and exaggerated language to add a sense of immediacy, urgency, or drama to his stories, and given his self-proclaimed role as a truth teller and ‘non-spinner’, admit that this might have been misguided.
+Instead of taking the snarky, self-righteous tone he’s adopted, using tactics of straw-manning and name-calling his critics and trying to obscure his tall tales with lame excuses, O’Reilly could just honestly admit that he used exaggerated or even just colorful language to add a sense of immediacy, urgency, or drama to his stories, and given his self-proclaimed role as a truth teller and ‘non-spinner’, admit that he might have misled his audience.

 Rush Limbaugh, another famous commentator who’s often accused of lying and slander, likes to use the same excuse that his fans do when he gets caught: that he’s ‘just an entertainer’.
 Presumably, then, when he purposefully misrepresents the words, actions, and characters of his ideological opponents, he doesn’t really mean what he says.
 Or does he?